-Gifted and Talented /Highly Gifted and Talented Programming at Swigert International School
+The goals for Gifted and Talented and Highly Gifted and Talented programming at Swigert are:

 1. Ensure students are appropriately challenged and engaged academically.